Kalpi-ds/Kalpani-de-Silva/README.md

 # Welcome to My GitHub Profile!

 Hi!
-I’m [Your Name], a Bioinformatics Scientist with a PhD in Bioinformatics and over 6 years of experience in computational biology, single-cell transcriptomics, and circular RNA research.
+I’m Kalpani de Silva, a Bioinformatics Scientist with a PhD in Bioinformatics and over 6 years of experience in computational biology, single-cell transcriptomics, and circular RNA research.

 ## 🔬 Expertise
 - Genomic data analysis (WGS, RNA-Seq, circRNA)